kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 Please choose the correct version (those marked [**AUTO-UPDATE**] will self-update automatically when there is a new version):

+* **Any modern OS (PWA)**
+  + Try out our new **installable PWA** (Progressive Web App) simply by visiting https://pwa.kiwix.org/ [**AUTO-UPDATE**].
+Incredibly light, no store or download required, no heavy framework!
+It works offline once the app has cached its code, and in Chrome/Edge/Chromium, you can install it right from within the app (in Firefox you can bookmark it).

 * **Windows**:
   - **Store app for Windows 10/11 (UWP)**
     + Install from the Microsoft Store: https://www.microsoft.com/store/apps/9P8SLZ4J979J [**AUTO-UPDATE**] - *recommended*